 Setting safety and resilience aside, I'm not sure it's wise to rely on "the cloud" for everything, especially with the storage capacity and computing power available even on an individual's workstation.
 With containers and virtual environments, one can have a robust, cloud-like setup that will work even when your internet connection does not, and can help secrets (such as API keys), secret.

-Dagger is a portable "devkit" for CI/CD pipelines developed by the creators of Docker.
-You can use any language you like for the CI/CD actions, and the entire workflow is defined in the CUE language, to avoid the problems and shortcomings of using a terrible format such YAML (which seems to be the "it" format for most cloud-based CI/CD services).
+Dagger is a portable “devkit” for CI/CD pipelines developed by the creators of Docker.
+You can use any language you like for the CI/CD actions.
+The entire workflow is defined in the CUE language, to avoid the problems and shortcomings of using a terrible format such YAML (which seems to be the “it” format for most cloud-based CI/CD services).

-While I've just espoused the virtues of local CI/CD, Dagger also plays nicely in all the cloud CI/CD environments, so you can rest assured your codebase (and organization) can still be breached if you choose to stay in the 🌩.
+While I've just espoused the virtues of local CI/CD, Dagger also plays nicely in all the cloud CI/CD environments.
+As a result, you can rest assured your codebase (and organization) can still be breached if you choose to stay in the 🌩.

 I've only recently started tinkering with Dagger, and will blog about the home server setup in a few weeks after kicking the tyres a bit more.